 Absences need to be recorded and filed.
 The primary reason for this is to ensure compliance; a robust and accurate record is vital if you ever need to have concrete evidence for an employee's absences if they become concerning.
 Beyond this, recording absences also means you can analyse absence patterns.
 This enables you to have a better understanding of when and why employees are more likely to be absent.

 There are measurements you can use to achieve this.
 For example, the Bradford Factor is a widely-used formula that you can use to detect patterns of absence in terms of thresholds.
-Such measurements are particularly useful for identifying absenteeism (employees taking sick days when they’re not sick); this may be at play when employees tend to take frequent short absences.
-If you suspect an employee of playing absentee, we have a guides on how to discuss absenteeism with an employee and how to handle an employee abusing sick leave.
+Such measurements are particularly useful for identifying absenteeism (employees taking non-genuine sick days).
+If you suspect this may be the case, we have a guides on how to discuss absenteeism with an employee and how to handle an employee abusing sick leave.

 For the ultimate solution to recording and measuring absence, we recommend looking at myhrtoolkit's absence management software.
 Using our software, you can keep all the documentation you need for absence management in one place.
 You can also see up to date Bradford Factor scores for employees (instead of having to calculate them each time) and set sickness absence triggers to flag up absence issues as and when they arise, so line managers are always on top of absence.